 The intent of our history curriculum is to be broad, knowledge-based and ambitious.
-Its big aim is to give our students a love of history!
-It is coherently sequenced to provide a chronological spine that contextualises GCSE content.
-It provides every opportunity for our students to build their historical knowledge as they progress through British history from Medieval times to the present day.
+It is sequenced in a chronological way and gives every opportunity for our students to build their historical knowledge and skills as they progress through British history from Medieval times to the present day.
 It is delivered inside and outside the classroom and we can confidently say it is unique to Upper Wharfedale School because of the built- in enrichment opportunities and promotion of our school values.

 An important aim of the history curriculum is to provide a carefully built platform for our students to achieve strong academic success.
 The intent is to produce students with the ability to apply key history skills in their chosen career path – whether work or further education.
 We aim to produce good historians who can think and work independently, be creative and be able to use the skills of enquiry successfully.
 Many careers require people to have these key skills – like journalism, the law and teaching.

 The compulsory teaching and learning of the Holocaust is further enriched with the opportunity for all pupils (regardless if they do not choose history at GCSE) to visit Auschwitz-Birkenau during the history department’s annual Poland trip.
 Over 350 students have so far taken part in this powerful visit.
 The experience of this visit is then reflected in school by students to promote British values of tolerance and diversity.
 This is exemplified each year with student-led Holocaust Memorial Day assemblies in January.
 Similarily, the experience and knowledge gained by trips to the World War One battlefields is applied in lessons but also in the annual whole school Remembrance Assembly.